 Represented a former high-level executive of a major transportation company in relation to a proposed debarment action by the United States Air Force.

-Represented a behavioral health provider in an FCA action in the Western District of Texas involving allegations of improper billing for medications.
-We ultimately obtained dismissal of the FCA allegations.
+Represented behavioral health provider in FCA action in the Western District of Texas involving allegations of improper billing for medications.
+Ultimately obtained dismissal of the FCA allegations.
 U.S. ex rel.
 Henry v.
 CRC Health Corp. et al., No. 13-cv-117 (W.D.
 Tex.)

 Represented Vanderbilt University Medical Center in qui tam lawsuit relating to billing of services provided by medical residents and medical direction of anesthesia services.
 U.S. ex rel.
 D’Alessio v.
 Vanderbilt University et al., No. 3:11-cv-467 (M.D.
 Tenn.)

 Vanderbilt Law Review — Articles Editor

 Law Clerk to Hon.
 Anita B. Brody, U.S. District Court for the Eastern District of Pennsylvania (2011-2012)